 Non-Stimulant & Non-Sedative

-Work by increasing the integration of higher-level (telencephalic) activity.
-On over 30 classical pharmacological tests, the original nootropic shows no activity, including as neither a central nervous stimulant nor a sedative.
+Work by increasing the integration only on higher-level activity, not by altering the waveform of the brain except to increase the amplitude.
+On over 30 pharmacological tests, the original nootropic shows no activity including as neither a central nervous stimulant nor a sedative.

 Enhance Cerebral Resistance

 Increase the brain's ability to resist aggressions and increase recovery time after loss of oxygen, physical trauma, and many chemical intoxications.